muritane/coordination-architecture/metrics_under_constraint.md

 ### 5. Failure Cost

-Misapplication of a metric must be able to:
+Metric misapplication must be able to:
-- cause error,

 - misallocate resources,
 - trigger correction,
-- or produce visible harm.
+- produce visible harm,
+- or force redesign.

-Metrics that cannot fail meaningfully do not constrain behavior.
+Metrics that cannot fail do not constrain behavior.

 ---